ericwoude/ray-tracer/README.md

 # Simple Ray Tracer

-An implementation of a basic ray tracer following Ray Tracing In One Weekend by Peter Shirley [link](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+An implementation of a basic ray tracer following Ray Tracing In One Weekend by Peter Shirley [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 ## Usage